tophefo/IpCamera/README.md

 If you need a feature added that is in an API and you can not program, please raise an issue ticket here at this Github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.

 If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding.
-This is for multiple reasons due to needing to keep things CONSISTENT between brands and also easy to maintain.
+This is for multiple reasons due to needing to keep things CONSISTENT between brands, lower the risk of breaking changes, and also easy to maintain.

 The following list is a great place to start helping with this binding if you wish to contribute.
 Any feedback, push requests and ideas are welcome, just please create a Github issue with your plans first.